 From chapter 2.4 we learned that Birk Knowes had been closed based on false premises and that it was Scottish Natural Heritage (SNH) who was responsible.
-This created an problematic situation.
+This created a problem.
 When we discovered this, the SNH investigation by Niall Corbet into the closure of Birk Knowes was still ongoing.
 Knowing that SNH was responsible changed everything about the investigation, as SNH was effectively investigating the misconduct of its own staff.
-To understand what effect this might have on the investigation, we needed to know who at SNH was responsible for the NMS report about the condition of the fossil site, and who might have falsified its conclusions.
+This could create a conflict of interest, especially if the culprit was still present.
+We therefore needed to know who at SNH was responsible for the NMS report about the condition of the fossil site, and who might have falsified its conclusions.

 Finding this out was relatively simple.
 An SNH contact person is written on the cover of the NMS report:

 The staff member mentioned is Colin MacFadyen (right), the person we had been in contact with since the late 1990s to gain access to Birk Knowes, and who had previously told us that there would be little doubt that our future application to collect at Birk Knowes will be granted.
-Despite the fact that he is a volcanologist, it is his job to advise SNH about matters concerning fossil collecting policy.
+Despite the fact that he is a volcanologist, it is his job to advise SNH about matters concerning fossil collecting policy (volcanoes and fossils are not exactly related).
 He is also the creator of the Scottish Fossil Code and the Scotland editor of the geoconservation magazine Earth Heritage.

-Could he have been responsible for misrepresenting and fabricating the NMS report’s conclusions?
+Could he have been responsible falsifying the NMS report’s conclusions?
 Consider the following:

 - Birk Knowes was his responsibility since at least a number of years before the NMS report was ready in the year 2000.